What is FND

 How common is Functional Neurological Disorder?

-Although FND is listed as a rare disease, researchers are finding that functional symptoms are often seen in neurological services making it a common disorder.
+FND is considered as a rare disease, However, the exact prevalence is unknown, and the mechanisms which cause FND continues to be poorly understood despite its prevalence within neurological clinics.
+Some researchers claim that functional symptoms are often seen in neurological services making it a common disorder.
 One report indicates approximately 1/3 of outpatient neurology clinic attendances are patients reporting functional symptoms.
-While the exact prevalence is unknown, FND is the second most common reason for a neurological outpatient visit after headache/migraine.
-The mechanisms which cause FND continues to be poorly understood despite its prevalence within neurological clinics.

 What are Functional Neurological Disorder symptoms?